 - 3-2-1.
 At the end of the learning, this strategy provides students a way to summarize or even question what they just learned.
 Three prompts are provided for students to respond to:

 - 3 things you didn’t know before

 - 2 things that surprised you about the topic

 - 1 thing you want to start doing with what you’ve learned

-- Assessment Reflection: This post-assessment reflection is completed first by the individual student and then shared in a small group.
-The teacher provides a list of questions, so learners can reflect on their assessment experience.
-The questions provide insight into both learning (the content) and learning tactics.
-Download this strategy .
+- Assessment Reflection.
+This post-assessment reflection is completed first by the individual student and then shared in a small group.
+Provide a list of questions so learners can reflect on their assessment experience.
+The questions provide insight into both learning the content and learning tactics.

-All 27 formative assessment strategies are simple to administer and free or inexpensive to use.
-They provide the teacher with the evidence of student learning needed to make lesson plan adjustments and keep learning on target and moving forward.
-They also provide valuable information for the students, so they can adjust their learning tactics and know where to focus their energies.
+All 27 of these formative assessment strategies are simple to administer and free or inexpensive to use.
+They’ll provide you with the evidence of student learning you need to make lesson plan adjustments and keep learning on target and moving forward.
+They’ll also give your students valuable information so they can adjust their learning tactics and know where to focus their energies.

 If you’re not quite sure where to get started, the following discussion questions can help.

 Questions for teachers

 - How do you use formative assessment data to inform instructional decisions?

 - How can formative assessment strategies foster a learning environment of collaboration and engagement?